odoo/odoo/doc/reference/javascript.rst

        initialization method of widgets, synchronous, can be overridden to take more parameters from the widget's creator/parent

-       :param parent: the current widget's parent, used to handle automatic destruction and even propagation.
+       :param parent: the new widget's parent, used to handle automatic destruction and event propagation.
 Can be ``null`` for the widget to have no parent.
        :type parent: :class:`~openerp.Widget`